Ha5hBr0wn/Kibisis.jl/README.md

 ```

 ## Advanced Usage
 By default the size of an item in the set is 1.
 However you can customize that behavior by adding a method to `Kibisis.item_size(x)` for your type of element.
 The method should take in the item and return a `Float64` object corresponding to its size.
+This value should not change over the lifetime of the object in the `LRUSet`.

 ```
 using Kibisis